There are millions of water sports out there, but when it comes to kayaking, nothing beats it!

 - Lastly, you can even sign up for a kayaking class.
 Just like the tour, a kayaking class provides you everything.

-Two main types of kayaking
+Main types of kayaking

 Kayaking comes with certain variations.
 Generally, the type of kayak also determines the types of kayaking, but there are two main variations: